Full Form of CTS – Cheque Truncation System

 There are some fields that form important features of a CTS cheque.

 - Branch address along with IFSC of the bank on the top of a cheque.

 - Date in dd/mm/yy format inboxes.

-- Printer name with CTS-2010 written across the left side of the cheque.
+- The printer’s name with CTS-2010 was written across the left side of the cheque.

-- Pantograph placed below account number which will show “Void/Copy” if someone takes a photocopy of the cheque.
+- Pantograph placed below the account number, which will show “Void/Copy” if someone takes a photocopy of the cheque.

 - Rupee symbol.